paraglider-project/paraglider/pkg/azure/README.md

      }
      // Use handler
      ```

+    - Ideally, only Paraglider plugin interface RPCs should be in `plugin.go`.
+All helper functions should be in their appropriate files, outside `plugin.go`.

 3. Handling ARM Requests:
    - If your new API needs to make ARM requests, check if the required functionality is already implemented in `sdk_handler.go`.
 If not, add a new function in the handler that wraps the Azure request.
-Call this new function from the `plugin` file.
-Ideally, helper functionalities relevant to Paraglider and the server should be outside `plugin`.
+Call this new function from the `plugin.go` file.

 4. Update Testing:
    - In `plugin_test.go`, add a unit test for the function added to `plugin.go`.
 For instance: